We have volunteers that we couldn’t survive without, but that doesn’t mean we don’t have any costs. Here are some of the reasons we bill:

 Equipment – We maintain 10 vehicles, each with hundreds of thousands of dollars of life-support equipment.
 Equipment wears out, and it needs to be replaced periodically.

-Supplies and fuel – We have to buy every bandage, splint and IV bag.
-And ambulances need to be fueled up.
+Supplies and fuel – We have to buy every bandage, splint, and IV bag.
+Plus ambulances need to be fueled up.

-Training – This counts both the training our medics and staff have to go through, and the free training we provide the community.
-We have to pay some trainers, and materials, books and equipment are an element of every training program.
+Training – This counts both the training our medics and staff have to go through and the free training we provide the community.
+We have to pay Instructors, and purchase materials, books, and equipment that are an element of every training program.

 Insurance – This isn’t just an employee benefit, it’s a requirement for every organization like ours.
 Liability insurance, vehicle insurance, building insurance – we have to pay the bill just like you do.